zaiisao/Documentation/en/Video/screensharing_web.md

    })
    ```

-   The `sources` parameter is an array of the `source` objects.
-The  `source` object contains the following properties of the screen source:
+   The `sources` parameter is an array of the `source` object.
+A  `source` object contains the following properties of the screen source:

    ![img](https://web-cdn.agora.io/docs-files/1547455349613)

-   - `id`: `sourceId`.
+   - `id`: The `sourceId`.
-   - `name`: name of the screen source.
+   - `name`: The name of the screen source.
-   - `thumbnail`: thumbnail of the screen source.
+   - `thumbnail`: The thumbnail of the screen source.

-2. Based on the properties of `source`, draw the UI (by HTML and CSS) for selecting the screen source to be shared.
+2. Based on the properties of `source`, draw the UI (by HTML and CSS) for selecting the screen source to share.

    The following figure shows the properties' corresponding elements on the UI for screen source selection: